MacareuxDigital/md_content_importer/README.md

 ## Creating a custom transformer / publisher

 You can create a custom transformer or publisher to transform the extracted contents or publish the contents by your own way.
-You may want to create a custom transformer to convert the extracted contents by more complex logic or to support attribute types not supported by the package (only image file type is supported by default).
+You may want to create a custom transformer to convert the extracted contents by more complex logic or to support attribute types not supported by the package (by default, image file type is the only supported attribute type that has not text value.).
 You may want to create a custom publisher to support block types not supported by the package (only content block type is supported by default).

 ### Creating a transformer